Volkswagen says BMW purchasing chief Duesmann to join board

-BERLIN (Reuters) - Volkswagen (VOWG.DE) said on Tuesday it has hired Markus Duesmann, head of purchasing and supplier network at rival BMW (BMWG.DE), as a member of its management team.
+BERLIN, July 24 (Reuters) - Volkswagen said on Tuesday it has hired Markus Duesmann, head of purchasing and supplier network at rival BMW, as a member of its management team.

 “Mr. Duesmann, currently Board of Management Member for Purchasing and Supplier Network at BMW AG, will take up his new position as soon as he is able to do so,” Volkswagen said in a statement.